Arctosa chungjooensis

-Arctosa chungooensis is a wolf spider endemic to the Korean Peninsula.
+Arctosa chungooensis (Chungju rice paddy wolf spider) is a wolf spider endemic to the Korean Peninsula.

 It was first described in 1994 by Paik Kap Yong.

 Females have a body length of 8.5 mm, while males' body length is 5..5 mm.
 The carapace is a yellowish brown.
-Generally this spider is observed near water, in wetlands, rice paddies and fields, from June to August.
+Generally this spider is observed near water: in wetlands, rice paddies and fields, from June to August.